visgl/loaders.gl/docs/modules/i3s/recipes/attribute-driven-colorization.md

 In I3S, a feature represents a real-world object within a node.
 For example, a building within a 3D object scene layer.
 Node resources such as geometry buffer and attributes can belong to a feature and can be accessed by an object-ID.

-In terms of geometry, every vertex of the mesh is associated with some feature.
+In terms of geometry, every vertex of a mesh is associated with some feature.
 At the same time, every feature is associated with feature attribute values.
-For example, there might be `HEIGHT` attribute that store roof height information about every building.
+For example, there might be `HEIGHT` attribute that stores roof height information about every building.

 All that means that it is possible to make some visual effects related to attribute value.
 It might be text labels, colors, opacity etc.